zjinb/OnyxAndroidSample/doc/Scribble-TouchHelper-API.md

+# Including in your project
-To simplify the interface of scribble, we introduce TouchHelper class in onyxsdk-scribble 1.0.7.
+To simplify the interface of scribble, we introduce TouchHelper class in onyxsdk-scribble 1.0.8.

 You can init it using the code below:
 ```